-At The Nebraska Medical Center, we have some of the most experienced physicians and nurses who take every step to prevent any of the potential complications that can occur following transplantation of the intestine or intestine/liver/pancreas.
+At Nebraska Medicine, we have some of the most experienced physicians and nurses who take every step to prevent any of the potential complications that can occur following transplantation of the intestine or intestine/liver/pancreas.
 However, like any major surgery, complications can happen and include both surgical and medical complications.

 Surgical complications can include, but are not limited to, the following:

 - Perforation of the intestine (hole in the intestine)

 - Anastomotic leaks (leaking from the blood vessel connections)